-We have worked with people going through all types of difficult life transitions.
+As a psychologist, I have worked with people going through all types of difficult life transitions.
 I’m particularly passionate about sensitive issues – domestic violence, sexual identity, crisis, and helping international students and expats adjust to their new environment.

-My background as a Forensic Psychologist has allowed me to work with troubled youth and offenders struggling within the legal system.
+My background as a Forensic Psychologist has allowed me to work with troubled youth and offenders struggling within the Singapore legal system.
 Over the years I’ve learned that everyone has their side to the story and the ability to transform their situation.